-Environmental stewardship and social responsibility are core values of the Company.
+Environmental stewardship and social responsibility are core values of the Corporation.
 The Philippine coal industry is subject to stringent regulations of the Philippine government's Department of Environment and Natural Resources (DENR).
-The Company is compliant with the conditionalities of its Environmental Compliance Certificate (ECC) issued by the DENR relative to the development and opening of the Panian coal mine, and the closing and rehabilitation of its old mine.
-A Multi-Partite Monitoring Team (MMT) comprised of representatives of the government and various stakeholder groups oversees and evaluates the Company's compliance with such ECC conditions, applicable laws, rules and regulations on a quarterly basis.
-The MMT conducted on-site monitoring activities which included validation of Air, Water, Operation and Administration reports and Environment Management Plan.
+The Corporation is compliant with the conditionalities of its Environmental Compliance Certificate (ECC) issued by the DENR relative to the development and opening of the Panian coal mine, and the closing and rehabilitation of its old mine.
+A Multi-Partite Monitoring Team (MMT) comprised of representatives of the government and various stakeholder groups oversees and evaluates the Corporation's compliance with such ECC conditions, applicable laws, rules and regulations on a quarterly basis.

-The Company's Environmental Unit (EU) together with concerned groups regularly assess its environmental programs for effectiveness and improvement.
-Air and water quality, noise level and hazardous-regulated materials are regularly tested, measured and monitored against standards and baseline data.
-Regular and surveillance audits are conducted by internal auditors, external parties and local regulators to assess the Company's continuing compliance with corporate policies, government regulations, industry guidelines and internationally recognized standards.
-In December 2012, the Company's coal mining operation and support activities have been recertified in its fourth consecutive year by the Governing Board of Certification International Philippines, Inc. as being in conformance to International Organization for Standardization ISO 14001:2004 on Environmental Management System.
+Regular audits are conducted by internal auditors to assess the Corporation's compliance with corporate policies, government regulations and industry guidelines and to develop programs for improvement.
+In December 2012, the Corporation's coal mining operation and support activities have been recertified in its fourth consecutive year by the Governing Board of Certification International Philippines, Inc. as being in conformance to International Organization for Standardization ISO 14001:2004 on Environmental Management System.